Last year, my other sister and I shared the same graduation year of our Masters Degree. She's in education, I was in Science.

 But Alhamdulillah, I had positive surroundings and good support.
 (I chose to stay around positive people actually.
 Truth hurts, I know)

-During school holidays my sisters will take turn to come over to play with Aaron and helped me with chores.
+During school holidays my sisters will take turn to come over to our house in Shah Alam to play with Aaron and helped me with chores.
 Having them in the house had made our days (especially Aaron) brighter.
 At least some one can play with him while I was busy in my own journal-reading world.

 During my second pregnancy, I was miles away from my husband for almost a year.
 Life got tougher without him especially when juggling between motherhood and student life.
 I had started writing my draft while still doing my labworks (few re-arrangements and last minute changes I can't avoid).
 And my pregnancy symptoms were really bad.
 Nevertheless, I still had to go to the lab in the days and stayed awake most of the nights for writing.
 I slept for about 3-4 hours most of the time.
 With that and my pregnancy condition, mannn I was over-exhausted.

-Aaron was a manja kid.
-During the first few months of my LDR with my husband, he was in the phase of weaning off .
+During the first few months of my LDR with my husband, Aaron was in the phase of weaning off .
 It was hard, really hard until my dad tak sampai hati and a lot of time asking me to just abort the mission.
 He was around 2 years and half and I was around 4-5 months pregnant so like it or not, I had to go ahead.
-I was trying to potty train him as well and I just couldn't take the stress out of it, so I aborted the mission.
+I was trying to potty train him as well and I just couldn't take the stress out of it, so I aborted the potty train mission.

 I managed to finish my labwork before I follow my husband to Oman, not long after I delivered Saraa.
+Husband went back to Oman after paternity leaves and I had to finish my final tasks before following him there.
 I had post-delivery complication that took me more than an average time to heal.
-But I did come to the lab for final works, meeting up and discussions during my last period of confinement.
+But I did come to the lab for final works, meeting ups and discussions during my last period of confinement.
 Technically speaking, I didn't really pantang pon